UK Pedestrian Crossing Types: Zebra, Pelican, Puffin, Toucan & Equestrian

 What are Equestrian Crossings?

-Equestrian crossings are specifically designed for horse riders, like toucan crossings are designed for cyclists.
+Equestrian crossings are specifically designed for horse riders and toucan crossings are designed for cyclists.
 They allow horse riders to cross without having to get off their horse.

 Zutobi’s Driving Theory Test App: Why Our App is Everything You Need